WinPlay02/GitCraft/readme.md

                                non-linear versions are still committed to
                                separate branches.
 The repository will be stored in minecraft-repo-min-<version>.
 The normal
-                               repository (minecraft-repo) will not be touched.
+                               repository will not be touched.
       --no-assets            Disables assets versioning (includes external
                                assets)
       --no-datapack          Disables data (integrated datapack) versioning